wiragedawang2/ambarawa-kreta/README.md

 Read this to help you get this folder 👇👇 select green button at right corner within word <p> <>code </p>
-click on it, and you'll find the compress method in zip folder. choose that and wait until the download is done yet.
+click on it, and you'll find the compress method in zip folder. choose that and wait until the download is done yet.<br/> or download from this link-> <a herf="https://github.com/wiragedawang2/ambarawa-kreta/archive/refs/heads/main.zip"> download here</a>

 <br/>
 <h1>FOR YOUR INFORMATION (FYI)</h1>